 Jambalaya, an Acadian specialty, is traditionally made in one pot using meats and vegetables.
-It is different from other South Louisiana dishes because the rice is not cooked separately, but is added raw to the broth to cook and absorb the flavors of the dish.
-If you like, you can add 1 lb. medium shrimp (peeled and deveined) about 3 minutes before adding the rice and andouille.
+It is different from other south Louisiana dishes because the rice is not cooked separately, but is added raw to the broth to cook and absorb the flavors of the dish.
+If you like, you can add a pound of medium shrimp (peeled and deveined) about 3 minutes before adding the rice and andouille.

-1. Season chicken with salt and cayenne.
-Smash whole garlic cloves with the flat side of a knife.
-Rub smashed garlic on chicken and discard garlic.
-Brown chicken in vegetable oil in a large, heavy pot over medium heat.
-Cook in batches to ensure even browning, adding more oil as needed.
-Remove chicken from pot as it browns and set aside.
+Season the chicken with salt and cayenne.
+Smash the whole garlic cloves with the flat side of a knife.
+Rub onto the chicken, then discard the garlic.
+In a large, heavy pot over medium heat, add the oil.
+When the oil is hot, add the chicken in 2 batches and cook until browned, 8 minutes per batch, adding more oil as needed; set aside.

-2. In the same pot, combine onions, peppers, minced garlic, and bay leaves.
-Cook over medium heat, stirring occasionally, until onions are golden brown, about 20 minutes.
-Add rice and andouille and cook, stirring frequently, until lightly browned, 15–20 minutes.
-Add chicken and stock and bring to a simmer.
-Reduce heat to low, cover, and cook until stock is absorbed, about 30 minutes.
+In the same pot, add the onion, bell pepper, minced garlic, and bay leaves.
+Cook over medium heat, stirring occasionally, until the onions are golden brown, about 8–10 minutes.
+Add the rice and andouille; cook, stirring frequently, until lightly browned, 15–20 minutes.
+Return the chicken to the pot, add the stock, and bring to a simmer.
+Reduce the heat to low, cover, and cook until stock is absorbed, about 30 minutes.

-3. Fluff rice with a fork and adjust seasoning.
-Just before serving, stir in scallions and parsley.
+Fluff rice with a fork and season with salt.
+Just before serving, stir in the scallions and parsley.